wazuh/wazuh-documentation/source/amazon/integration.rst

 Run the python script to download the JSON data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We use a python script to download JSON files from S3 Bucket and convert them into flat files that can be used with Ossec.
+We use a python script to download JSON files from S3 Bucket and convert them into flat files that can be used with Wazuh.
 This script was written by Xavier Martens @xme and contains minor modifications done by Wazuh.
-It is located in our repository at ``wazuh/ossec-rules/tools/amazon/getawslog.py``.
+It is located in our `repository <https://github.com/wazuh>`_ at ``wazuh/wazuh-ruleset/tools/amazon/getawslog.py``.

 Run the following command to use this script: ::